🚪

 If space for a bench is selected, ensure that the landing area still provides 5x5" (60x60" / 152x152cm) of maneuverable space, as indicated in 3.1.3.

-A bench or a shelf outside the door can be used to set down items while fumbling for keys, etc while eliminating the need to bend down to the ground.
+A bench or shelf outside the door can be used to set down items while fumbling for keys, etc., eliminating the need to bend down to the ground.
 It's also a helpful place for deliveries or packages to be placed.

-Door hardware should be operable with one hand while not requiring any pinching or grasping.
+Door hardware should be operable with one hand while not requiring pinching or grasping.

 Use door hardware that requires minimal physical effort, such as lever handles, pulls, electronic locks, and power door openers.
 Knobs and handle sets are difficult to use if hand function is impaired.
 Avoid anything that requires pinching or grasping for use.

-The physical actions necessary to open a door can be difficult for maintaining balance and can cause frustration or fatigue.
+The physical actions necessary to open a door can make maintaining balance difficult and cause frustration or fatigue.
 The rule of thumb is that it should only require someone 5 pounds of pressure to open a door.

 The door hardware should clearly contrast against the door's color with a minimum contrast ratio of 3:1.